ampproject/amphtml/contributing/building-an-amp-extension.md

 This allows people to experiment with using the new element and provide the author(s) with feedback.
 It also provides the AMP Team with the opportunity to monitor for any potential errors.
-This is especially required if the validator hasn’t been updated yet to allow your newly created extension, otherwise people using it in production will invalidate all their AMP documents.
+This is especially required if the validator hasn't been updated yet to allow your newly created extension, otherwise people using it in production will invalidate all their AMP documents.